keirthana/anbox-cloud-docs/howto/port/install-apk-system-app.md

 (howto-install-apk-system-app)=
-# How to install an APK as a system app
+# Install an APK as a system app

 Usually, Anbox Cloud installs APKs as user apps in the Android container.
 It is possible to install apps as system apps though.